cookdown/DiscoveryPayloadLibrary/README.md

 - Greenfield environments with no other CMDB discovery sources
 - CMDBs that discover from ServiceNow&#39;s own discovery tool – these payloads will result in CIs compatible with those from ServiceNow Discovery.
 They have been built around compatibility with ServiceNow&#39;s own discovery tool
 - ServiceNow&#39;s out of the box Identification and Reconciliation rules – if a payload requires any Identification and Reconciliation rule changes from default it will be noted in the readme within each file or within this readme
+- Getting inspiration for your own custom payloads

 # What these payloads are not good for